Kirk-KD/datapack-builder/docs/roadmap.md

 #### Editor Lookup
 A `reference`-kind schema simply provides the ID of the editor, and the corresponding Editor will be created by the parser.

+### Editor Saving/Loading
+Regardless of the format an Editor's result is in, it should be able to load back the exact same value and state when given the same result and context.
+For example, an Item Stack Editor should be able to accept its own result data and populate itself and its inner Editors.

+> As of right now, the Editor result structure needs rework to allow this behaviour.
+> A possible solution may be for Editors to return a more complete **serialized state**, including the Editor ID, error state, enabled state, and value/nested serialized state.
+> `compileValue()` should consequently be moved to a separate definition outside a returned result object,
+> likely to a lookup Record mapping Editor IDs to their React Component.

 ## Data Registry
 Static Minecraft data will be obtained via a local clone of [misode/mcmeta](https://github.com/misode/mcmeta/tree/registries).